flowchart LR

 - Default settings in ggplot2 are carefully chosen, but customization may require references like Tufte (1990, 1997, 2001).

-Although this approach can identify individual elements of a statistical graph, it has several critiques:
+Although this approach identifies individual elements of a statistical graph, it has faced several critiques:

-- This framework does not work well in the programming language setting, and later Wickham (2010) implicitly modified these layers
+- This framework does not work well in a programming language context, and later, Wickham (Wickham 2010) implicitly modified these layers.

-- It does not describe an interactive graph
+- It does not account for interactive graphs.

-Desciding which plot to use is sometime ambiguous from the user.
-The following question and decision flow chart is helpful for you to sort out which kind of graph you need to use ( at least within the scope of this course)
+Deciding which plot to use can sometimes be ambiguous for the user.
+The following questions and decision flowchart will help you determine which type of graph to use (at least within the scope of this course):

-- What is the purpose of displaying graph?
+- What is the purpose of displaying the graph?

-- What are the types of data you gonna present?
+- What types of data are you going to present?

 Getting Started